Aniah Blanchard kidnapping suspect’s charges dropped

 Hughes says the investigation into the murder of Aniah Blanchard is still ongoing and investigators will continue to evaluate and exhaust all leads in the pursuit of justice for Aniah and her family.

-Ibraheem Yazeed faces two counts of capital murder in the case and remains behind bars on no bond.
+Ibraheem Yazeed, 30, faces two counts of capital murder in the case and remains behind bars on no bond.

 LATEST POSTS